CrowdStrike/ember-headless-table/docs/typescript-and-glint.md

 ## In Templates

-[Glint][docs-glint] is still young, and pre-release, but it's proved it's worth -- and for new projects, it can be a great choice to help ensure that your code is as bug-free as possible.
+[Glint][docs-glint] can be a great choice to help ensure that your code is as bug-free as possible.
-Glint was the missing for TypeScript to truely shine in Ember, and this library strives to make sure that inference of all public APIs (properties, plugin-configs, etc) _works by default_.
+Glint was the missing piece for TypeScript to truly shine in Ember, and this library strives to make sure that inference of all public APIs (properties, plugin-configs, etc) _works by default_.

 Here are a couple screenshots from our own tests showing that Glint provides intellisense and JSDoc documentation in VSCode: